-- .1 a secondary suite is only permitted within a single detached dwelling - .2 a garden suite is only permitted within an accessory building on the same parcel as a single detached dwelling - .3 no more than one secondary suite is permitted per principal single detached dwelling - .4 a garden suite is not permitted on the same parcel as a property with a secondary suite - .5 one additional parking space must be provided on the parcel for the secondary or garden suite, in addition to the parking required for the single detached dwelling - .6 a secondary or garden suite is not permitted in conjunction with the operation of a bed and breakfast in the principal single detached dwelling - .7 a secondary or garden suite must have a minimum floor area of 23.8 m2 (256 ft.2) - .8 at the discretion of the development approving authority, a garden suite may be constructed prior to a single detached dwelling, subject to the following criteria: - I. garden suites are to be constructed in accessory buildings only; as such, a development permit that shows details for both the primary and accessory building must be submitted and approved - II. the development permit must include a time limit that dictates how long the garden suite can exist without the construction of the primary building (single detached dwelling). - III. the placement of the garden suite must allow for sufficient space to construct the primary dwelling - IV. the garden suite must meet all other regulations for a primary dwelling as a stand-alone structure
+- .1 a secondary suite is only permitted within a single detached dwelling - .2 a garden suite is only permitted within an accessory building on the same parcel as a single detached dwelling - .3 no more than one secondary suite is permitted per principal single detached dwelling - .4 a garden suite is not permitted on the same parcel as a property with a secondary suite - .5 one additional parking space must be provided on the parcel for the secondary or garden suite, in addition to the parking required for the single detached dwelling - .6 a secondary or garden suite is not permitted in conjunction with the operation of a bed and breakfast in the principal single detached dwelling - .7 a secondary or garden suite must have a minimum floor area of 23.8 m2 (256 ft.2) - .8 at the discretion of the development approving authority, a garden suite may be constructed prior to a single detached dwelling, subject to the following criteria: - I. garden suites are to be constructed in accessory buildings only; as such, a development permit that shows details for both the primary and accessory building must be submitted and approved - a) the development permit must include a time limit that dictates how long the garden suite can exist without the construction of the primary building (single detached dwelling).